blukatdevelopment/FPS_Framework/Planning/README.md

 - Actor/Item storage
 - placeholder world generation

 The following steps are the tentative roadmap.
 WIth this much scope, things will likely change between steps.
-Edit: As evidenced by scrapping all the existing planning in favor for working on active stories

-## Cartographer
+## Overworld
-- Create test plan once surrounding scope is built.
+- Determine cell coords, given position.
+- Determine cell position, given coords
+- Load cell into existence
+- Assign human-controlled Actors a treadmill
+- Convert terrain/actors/items to rendered form when requested
+- Convert terrain/actors/items to unrendered form when released and unused

 ## Treadmill
-- Make sure treadmill Init is good.
-Yup
+- Make sure treadmill requests cells appropriately
-- Make sure treadmill player tracking is good.
-Yup.
+- Make sure treadmill releases cells appropriately
-- Make sure that center cell and player are tracked correctly with recenters.
-- Make sure treadmill cell shifting includes abandoned cells.
+- Make sure treadmill knows when it is using a cell
-- Make sure treadmill moves Actors correctly.

 ## Auth service
 - Build auth service in order repo.